pauliro/sisterSafe/README.md

 - User generates a zk-proof (π) of being “outside safe zone” or having triggered a panic alert.
 - **No raw GPS is ever revealed** to anyone—even in emergencies.

-### 2. **Confidential Key Release**
+### 2. **Confidential Key Release (Celo Miniapp)**
-- Decryption key (KS) for actual location is stored in an Oasis Confidential Smart Contract.
-- Key is released _only if_ the zk-proof (π) is valid, enforced by verified Celo L2 state.
+- A location key is released only if the zk-proof is validated on Celo.
+Contacts receive the encrypted location only during a confirmed emergency.

-### 3. **Private, Sybil-resistant Social Graph**
+### 3. **Sybil-Resistant Trusted Contacts (Self Protocol)**
-- Self Protocol ensure trusted contacts are real, unique humans—without revealing personal ID or linking wallet addresses on-chain.
+- Self Protocol ensures that all guardians are verified as real, unique human women—without KYC, without exposing personal identity, and without linking wallet addresses on-chain.
 ---

 ## 🎯 Project Objectives

-- **Maximize Privacy:** Zero disclosure of location data until ZK-verified.
+- **Maximize Privacy:** Location stays encrypted until ZK-verified
-- **Censorship-Resistance:** Alert signal can't be blocked (L2 on-chain verification).
+- **Censorship-Resistance:** All alerts verified on Celo.
+Alert signal can't be blocked (L2 on-chain verification).
-- **Trustless Safety Net:** All contacts cryptographically verified (no fake accounts).
+- **Trustless Safety Net:** All contacts cryptographically verified (no fake accounts, no bots).
-- **Cross-chain Confidentiality:** ZK-verification on Celo/Self triggers key release on Celo
+- **Cross-chain Confidentiality:** ZK-verification on Celo/Self triggers key release on Celo.
+- **Mobile-First:** Optimized for women in high-risk environments worldwide

 ---

 ## 🌍 Human & Technical Impact

 ### **Empowerment and Autonomy**
-- Shifts control of location data back to the individual.
+- Users control when and how their location data is shared—never a third party.

 ### **Safety Net Integrity**
-- Guarantees trusted network with unique, verified contacts.
+- Only trusted, verified human women can access alerts, ensuring a reliable safety network.

 ### **Global Accessibility**
-- Designed for low-cost, mobile-first use (Celo L2), targeting high-need, underbanked populations.
+- Lightweight, low-cost, mobile-first design on Celo L2 enables use in underbanked and high-risk regions.

-### **Technical Highlights**
-- **zk-PoL for geo-verification** without revealing GPS
-- **Confidential compute** Self for safe, programmatic key management
-- **Private alerts** Self for on-chain privacy

 ---